 By Tomas Sarmiento and Christine Murray

-MEXICO CITY Feb 5 (Reuters) - Mexico became only the second country in Latin America to earn a coveted "A" grade sovereign rating as Moody's upgraded it on Wednesday, citing a raft of economic reforms that President Enrique Pena Nieto has pushed through Congress.
+MEXICO CITY Feb 5 (Reuters) - Mexico became only the second country in Latin America to earn a coveted "A" grade sovereign rating after Moody's upgraded it on Wednesday, citing major economic reforms that President Enrique Pena Nieto has pushed through Congress.

-Mauro Leos, the firm's senior credit analyst, told Reuters the rating agency sees no further significant changes to Mexico's sovereign rating for two to three years following the upgrade.
+Mauro Leos, the Moody's senior analyst, told Reuters the rating agency sees no further significant changes in Mexico's sovereign rating for two to three years.

-Fellow ratings agencies Standard and Poor's and Fitch Ratings are expected to eventually follow suit and upgrade Mexico.
+Fellow ratings agencies Standard and Poor's and Fitch Ratings are expected to follow suit with upgrades.

-"I think it's very well deserved and to a large extent reflects the recognition of the major structural reform drive that was undertaken by the authorities last year," said Alberto Ramos, senior Latin America economist at Goldman Sachs in New York.
+"I think it's very well deserved and to a large extent reflects the recognition of the major structural reform drive that was undertaken by the authorities last year," said Alberto Ramos, an economist at Goldman Sachs in New York.

 The upgrade comes after Standard & Poor's raised its own sovereign long-term foreign currency credit rating for Mexico by one notch to BBB-plus in December.
 However, that upgrade only brought S&P in line with both Moody's and Fitch at the time.

-Benito Berber, a senior Latin America strategist at Nomura Securities in New York, said the upgrade would help Mexico distinguish itself from other emerging markets, and that it would positively affect prices of Mexican bonds and its peso.
+Benito Berber, a senior Latin America strategist at Nomura Securities in New York, said the upgrade would help Mexico distinguish itself from other emerging markets.
+However, there was a risk the reforms might not be implemented properly.

-"This is a stamp of approval but the reforms have to deliver growth and they have to deliver investment," he said.
-"A rating does not make you more productive, nor make Mexico more important as a country."
+"This is a stamp of approval, but the reforms have to deliver growth and they have to deliver investment," he said.

 In December, Standard & Poor's raised its sovereign long-term foreign currency credit rating for Mexico to BBB-, one notch shy of its equivalent of an "A" grade.
 Fitch rates Mexico BBB-plus, also one notch below "A".